 Broadly, I am interested in how diversity in species traits or habitats shape climate change response in aquatic ecosystems.
-My work spans multiple systems and organisms, but is motivated by enhancing decision-making around management or conservation.
+My work spans multiple systems and organisms, but throughout is motivated by enhancing decision-making around management or conservation.

 Life history trait diversity in changing environments